bioconda/bioconda.github.io/_sources/recipes/popgen-entropy/README.rst.txt

    :replaces_section_title:
    :noindex:

-   This program is for inferring population structure from autopolyploid and mixed\-ploidy individuals\, similar to structure\, but using genotype\-likelihood data for low\- to medium\-coverage sequencing depth.
+   This program is for inferring population structure from autopolyploid and mixed\-ploidy individuals\, similar to structure\, for low\- to medium\-coverage sequencing depth.

    :homepage: https://bitbucket.org/buerklelab/mixedploidy-entropy/src/master/
-   :license: BSD
+   :license: GPLv3
    :recipe: /`popgen-entropy <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/popgen-entropy>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/popgen-entropy/meta.yaml>`_
    :links: biotools: :biotools:`popgen-entropy`

+   entropy performs model\-based genotype and ancestry estimation software for detecting hybridization in mixed\-ploidy species using genotype\-likelihood data as input.
+Information about the  model and testing can be found in the pre\-print at \[bioRxiv\]\(https\:\/\/biorxiv.org\/content\/10.1101\/2020.07.31.231514v1\).
+The vignette\_entropy.pdf file in the Bitbucket repo contains instructions on how to process and analyze genomic data.

 .. conda:package:: popgen-entropy